lamdu/hypertypes/README.md

 Differences:

-* The types are parameterized by a type variable "k"
+* The child nodes are parameterized by a type variable "k"
-* Node children are specified via the `Node` type-synonym which "ties the knot"
+* Nodes are specified via the `Node` type-synonym which "ties the knot"

-## What does `syntax-tree` do for me
+## What kind of processing does `syntax-tree` do for me

-* Allow representing ASTs in a type-safe and versatile manner
 * Helpers for recursive processing and transformation of ASTs
 * Provides existing structures for common terms and fix-points
 * A generic implementation for unification of terms